OperaGraecaAdnotata/OGA/README.md

 The corpus can be queried by:

-1. word forms (i.e., token)
+1. word forms (i.e., tokens)
 2. lemmas
-3. morphology (POS and morphological features)
+3. morphology (POS and morphological features):
 4. syntax (dependency syntax following the AGDT annotation scheme)
 5. CTS URN for work, authors, and editions.
 6. CTS internal structure of each work (e.g., "book", "section", "line", etc.)